apache/apisix/docs/en/latest/how-to-build.md

    **Note**: This operation will remove the files completely.

-### LTS version installation via Source Release Package
+#### LTS version installation via Source Release Package

 The [current LTS version](https://apisix.apache.org/downloads/) of Apache APISIX is `2.10.4`.

-To install this version, set `APISIX_VERSION`

-Set `APISIX_VERSION` in [Installation via Source Release Package](#installation-via-source-release-package) to `2.10.4` and continue with the other steps.
+To install this version, set `APISIX_VERSION` in [Installation via Source Release Package](#installation-via-source-release-package) to `2.10.4` and continue with the other steps.

 ## Step 2: Install etcd

 This step is required only if you haven't installed [etcd](https://github.com/etcd-io/etcd).

-Run the command below to install etcd via the binary.
+Run the command below to install etcd via the binary in Linux:

 ```shell
 ETCD_VERSION='3.4.13'